-We have audited the accompanying consolidated balance sheets of Under Armour, Inc. and its subsidiaries (the "Company") as of December 31, 2021 and 2020, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and qualifying accounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and acounts for each of the three years in the period ended December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited the accompanying consolidated balance sheets of Under Armour, Inc. and its subsidiaries (the "Company") as of December 31, 2021 and 2020, and the related consolidated statements of operations, comprehensive income (loss), stockholders' equity and cash flows for each of the three years in the period ended December 31, 2021, including the related notes and schedule of valuation and qualifying accounts for each of the three years in the period ended December 31, 2021 listed in the index appearing under Item 15(a)(2) (collectively referred to as the "consolidated financial statements").
+We also have audited the Company's internal control over financial reporting as of December 31, 2021, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).